-Friendly match between Nigeria and Scotland which have been played last night in London is at the centre of an international investigation into suspected match-fixing.
+Friendly match between Nigeria and Scotland which have been played last night in London is at the center of an international investigation into suspected match-fixing.

 “Nigerians don’t fix matches – We win them.”
 NOOOOOT!
 Photo: zimbio.com